Maryland Birth Records Search

 The State offers two types of birth records that you can purchase.

 - Certified Birth Certificate - this is a legal document that may be used to verify your identity for purposes of retirement, social security, obtaining a driver’s license or passport, entering school and other government-related actions.

 - Commemorative Birth Certificate - this decorative copy is for informational purposes only and cannot be used to verify your identity legally.
 This keepsake is printed on “heirloom-quality paper and features hand calligraphy, an official embossed seal, the signature of Governor Larry Hogan.”

 Maryland’s population is currently estimated at 6.08 million people.
-The smallest state in the country, Maryland has an impressive population and density.
+The smallest state in the country, it has an impressive population and density.

-Maryland is the 42nd largest state in America with a landmass of 12,407 square miles.
-With 594 people per square mile, Maryland is one of the most densely populated states in the U.S., ranking 5th.
+It is the 42nd largest state in America with a landmass of 12,407 square miles.
+With 594 people per square mile, and is one of the most densely populated states in the U.S., ranking 5th.
 Montgomery and Kent counties are the most populous of the state.

 Population change from 2010-2016